Receiver Odell Beckham Jr. agrees to deal with Rams

 The Rams have been remarkably successful at managing the egos and needs of their elite players, with McVay assuaging almost all public disenchantment with the organization.
 Ramsey was considered a potential locker room problem after he forced his way out of Jacksonville, but he has been a model citizen and a clear team leader in Los Angeles.

-Beckham could be another challenge entirely for McVay and the Rams, but he could also embrace Los Angeles’ winning culture after appearing in just one playoff game in his entire NFL career.
+Beckham will have ample motivation to fit into Los Angeles’ winning culture after appearing in just one playoff game in his entire NFL career.
+He spent his first five NFL seasons in New York, but the Giants reached the postseason only in 2016.

-Beckham spent his first five NFL seasons with the New York Giants, but the receiver reached the postseason only in 2016.
+“I think people forget his first three, four years in the league … it was ridiculous, the pace he was on,” Kupp said.
+“Hopefully he can come in here and just take that and be that same player.
+Come in here, be explosive, be efficient and make plays for us.”

 AP Sports Writer Tom Withers in Cleveland contributed to this report.